csijcs/snakepipes/README.rst

 **(*Also available in "allele-specific" mode)**

-I have currently only tested our modifications for the DNA-mapping and ChIP workflows.
-The others remain intact from the original pipeline, and their functionality should not be affected.
+We have made modifications to the DNA-mapping and ChIP-seq workflows, in order to make them compatible with the current practices in the Zwart lab.
+These include mapping single-end reads with BWA, marking duplicates with picard, filtering out reads with a MAPQ score below 20, and estimating fragment size with phantompeakquals for MACS2 peakcalling of single-end reads.
+The others workflows remain intact from the original pipeline, and their functionality should not be affected.

 Installation
 -------------